SparkPost/node-sparkpost/README.md

 npm install sparkpost
 ```

-*Note: Node.js versions 0.10 and 0.12 are no longer supported.
-For versions < 4, please continue using [sparkpost v1.3.8](https://github.com/SparkPost/node-sparkpost/tree/1.3.8)*
+*Note: Node.js versions 0.10 and 0.12 are no longer supported.*

 ## Initialization
 **new SparkPost(apiKey[, options])** - Initialization